SimonNtz/SAR_app/README.md

     $ export SLIPSTREAM_PASSWORD=<nuv.la password>
     ```

-    and Run the SAR processor on https://nuv.la with
+    and run the SAR processor on https://nuv.la with

     ```
     $ ./SAR_run.sh <cloud>